catherine244/NewsHighlight/specs.md

  * **Compatibility issues**

     The app is works as expected across all platforms, incase you face any compatibility issue feel free to reach out.

+    * **2.3.
+Future Directions and Open Questions**

+   In the discussion of future directions and open questions, it is important to remember that The News app has been designed to allow a large amount of flexibility for many different future use cases.
+This is because it is implemented using an approved Python(FLASK) app structure.
+   Any suggestions and changes are welcomed